telerik/reporting-docs/using-reports-in-applications/program-the-report-definition/report-events/understanding-events.md

 ## Report Definition

 The Report Definition is created during the first stage of the life cycle.
-This is the actual .NET class           that represents the report.
+This is the actual.NET class           that represents the report.
 It is an instance of __Telerik.Reporting.Report__  or an instance of a subclass of the            __Telerik.Reporting.Report__  and contains information           about report items and their properties.
 Each item contained in the report gets added to a tree structure formed            from the Items property of the Report (the root) and the Items properties of its child items.
 Additionally, if you are using the Visual Studio Report Designer,           for each added report item, by default the newly added item is also added as a private field of the report definition class,           in order to be easily accessible after the InitializeComponent method call.

 Let's illustrate this with an example.
 While in design-time, if you add a TextBox to the Detail Section of the report           that you are designing, a private field of type TextBox will be added to the code-behind file and some basic initialization code           will be generated within the InitalizeComponent method of the report class.